 Designed to give students the basic skills, rules and strategies for team play in the sport of slow pitch softball.
+For further information see section VIII regarding course repetition.
 54 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-KIN-A64 - Soccer 1 unit
+KIN-A64 - Soccer UC, CSU